Dirac mass dynamics in multidimensional nonlocal parabolic equations: Motivation

 \section{Motivation}

-The nonlocal Lotka-Volterra parabolic equations arise in several areas such as ecology, adaptative dynamics and as limits of stochastic individual based models in the limit of infinite population.
-The simplest example assumes global interactions between individuals with a trait $x$ and reads
+The nonlocal Lotka-Volterra parabolic equations arise in several areas such as ecology, adaptative dynamics and can be derived from stochastic individual based models in the limit of infinite population.
+The simplest example assumes competition between individuals with a trait $x$, through a single resource and reads

 with a nonlinearity driven by the integral term